mattcarlotta/nvi/README.md

 > † without a `--` command, scan will only report what it finds and exit (must include **--dry-run**); with a `--` command, scan sets the found ENV keys to the required ENVs list.

-> †† using more threads than available CPU cores and/or the OS's IO limitations will degrade scanning performance
+> †† using more threads than available CPU cores and/or the OS's file IO limitations will degrade scanning performance

 Unrecognized flags or arguments are usage errors.